tabarra/txAdmin/docs/dev_notes.md

     - [ ] add other stats (player leave/joins?)
     - [ ] maybe: number callouts from legacy players page
     - [ ] mobile layout
-    - [ ] warning for dev builds of txadmin
+    - [x] warning for dev builds of txadmin (done in the sidebar instead)
     - [ ] warning for top servers
     - [ ] button to docs page with md file lazy loaded
     - [ ] route new dashboard